 Symptoms of Avitaminosis

-The symptoms of Avitaminosis can often be also associated with other health problems, making it necessary the diagnosis be done by a professional to avoid a serious mistake.
+The symptoms of Avitaminosis can often be also associated with other health problems, making it necessary that the diagnosis is done by a professional to avoid a serious mistake.
 Some symptoms that present themselves are:

 - Night blindness